Spomky-Labs/JoseBundle/Resources/doc/Services.md

 Operation Services
 ==================

-This bundle is able to create services to sing, verify, encrypt and decrypt the JWS/JWE you receive.
+This bundle is able to create services to sign, verify, encrypt and decrypt the JWS/JWE you receive.
 For each service, you can set as many algorithms as you need.

 # Signer Service